 It is a reef compatible, easy to care for, fish which is generally considered a must have for most aquarists.

-They can be purchased for around $20 (depending on its size) and are an entertaining fish to observe.
+They can be purchased for around $20 (depending on their size) and are an entertaining fish to observe.

 Another reason why Royal Grammas are favored by beginners is because they are hardy and resistant to a lot of common disease.

 It’s a fish you can’t really go wrong with.
 They are also friendly with lots of other species and make a great community fish.
 Your tank should be at least 30 gallons and contain lots of rockwork and caves for them to hide in- this helps them to feel secure.
 However, as they are used to deep-water the tank shouldn’t be exposed to any harsh lighting.

 Generally with beginners, this fish should be kept as a single specimen and you should expect it to live to at least 5 years old.

 The Royal Gramma is often the crowning glory of any aquarium it is placed in due to its vibrant coloring; the front half of the fish is characterized by a vibrant iridescent purple or violet that blends into a golden yellow towards the tail.

 The middle of the fish, where the two colors blend, generally has a series of dots which gives each Royal Gramma a different pattern.

 You will also notice a thin black line that extends from the mouth up through the eyes and a small black spot on their dorsal fin.

 The Royal Gramma is a small fish and you should expect yours to grow to around 3 inches in size.
 The largest captive bred Royal Gramma was measured to be 3.1 inches.